rzhao271/comms-explorer/README.md

 - A string representing the label given to a move, followed by a space, followed by the cycle elements that are cycled that move.
 Cycle elements must be positive integers.

-And where `<target-cycle-lengths>` is a string with a series of positive integers.
+Where `<target-cycle-lengths>` is a string with a series of positive integers, and where `<matches-to-find>` is an optional parameter, but when it shows up, it is a positive integer.
+Otherwise, it defaults to `1`.

-The program will try to find a combination of moves (an algorithm) from `<moves-filename>` such that the lengths of the resulting permutation cycles match the lengths given by `<target-cycle-lengths>`.
+The program will try to find `<matches-to-find>` combination(s) of moves from `<moves-filename>` such that the lengths of the resulting permutation cycles match the lengths given by `<target-cycle-lengths>`.
 One-cycles are excluded from consideration.

 If no algorithm is found, the program prints out the distinct cycle lengths of all found permutations in lexicographical order.
+Otherwise, the program prints out at most `<matches-to-find>` algorithms.

 ### Sample run